bariscan97/bariscan97/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on golang and node.js
-- 🚀 I’m currently learning Microservices and grpc
+- 🚀 I’m currently learning Microservices and k8s
 - 📝 I regulary code on [Leetcode](https://leetcode.com/Bariscan97/)
 - 📫 How to reach me: bariscan0697@gmail.com